-China prepares large-scale rollout of COVID-19 vaccines
+China prepares large-scale rollout of coronavirus vaccines

 The companies are using more traditional techniques than Western developers.

-More than 1 million people in China have received experimental vaccines under emergency use approval.
-Health experts question why China is using them on such a vast scale now that the outbreak is largely under control within its borders.
+Health experts question why China is using experimental vaccines on such a vast scale now that the outbreak is largely under control within its borders.

 Health officials previously said China will be able to manufacture 610 million doses by the end of this year and ramp up to 1 billion doses next year.

-The government of Jiangsu province, where the major city of Nanjing is located, issued a procurement notice for vaccines from Sinovac and Sinopharm on Wednesday for emergency use vaccinations.
+The government of Jiangsu province, where the major city of Nanjing is located, issued a procurement notice for vaccines from Sinovac and Sinopharm on Wednesday for emergency use.

 Authorities in Sichuan province in the west, which has about 85 million people, announced Monday they were already buying vaccines.
 An official newspaper in Anhui province, southeast of Beijing, said a local residential committee issued a notice asking whether residents want a vaccine.